vanceism7/ls-cpp2/README.md

 a different language, but since I've never done this before, starting here is the easiest way to begin.

-This language server relies on my personal cppfront branch which you can find at https://github.com/vanceism7/cppfront (although hopefully I can get the changes merged upstream quickly if they're useful)
+This language server relies on my personal cppfront repo which you can find at https://github.com/vanceism7/cppfront (although hopefully I can get the changes merged upstream quickly if they're useful)

+**Note**: Make sure to use the `vjp/diagnostics` branch when building.
+This is the branch with my most recent changes and additions.

 [cpp2]: https://hsutter.github.io/cppfront/